kf8a/2018-data-management-workshop/PITCHME.md

 ### Principles of tidy data

-- Each variable forms a column.
+- Each variable forms a column. <!-- .element: class="fragment" data-fragment-index="1" -->
-- Each observation forms a row.
+- Each observation forms a row. <!-- .element: class="fragment" data-fragment-index="2" -->
-- Each type of observational unit forms a table.
+- Each type of observational unit forms a table. <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: